 Basis and Purpose.
-The statutory authority for this regulation includes but is not limited to subsections 44-3-202(1)(b), 44-3-202(2)(a)(I)(A), and 44-3-202(2)(a)(I)(R), C.R.S.
+The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(A), C.R.S.
 The purpose of this regulation is to establish age requirements for alcohol beverage employees, agents, or volunteers under a special event permit.

-A. No person under eighteen (18) years of age may sell, serve, dispense or handle alcohol beverages.

-- B. Malt, vinous, and spirituous liquors special event permittees may permit a person who is at least eighteen (18) years of age but less than twenty-one (21) years of age to sell, serve, dispense, or handle alcohol beverages when said person is under the direct supervision of a person who is at least twenty-one (21) years of age. - C. Fermented malt beverage special event permittees may permit a person who is at least eighteen (18) years of age to sell, serve, dispense, or handle fermented malt beverages.
+- A. No person under eighteen (18) years of age may sell, serve, dispense or handle alcohol beverages. - B. Malt, vinous, and spirituous liquors special event permittees may permit a person who is at least eighteen (18) years of age but less than twenty-one (21) years of age to sell, serve, dispense, or handle alcohol beverages when said person is under the direct supervision of a person who is at least twenty-one (21) years of age. - C. Fermented malt beverage special event permittees may permit a person who is at least eighteen (18) years of age to sell, serve, dispense, or handle fermented malt beverages.

 Regulation 47-1014.
-Special Event Permit - Discipline Against Special Event Permittees and Special Event Festival Licensees - Suspension or Revocation of Permit - Summary Suspension.
+Special Event Permit - Complaint against Permittee-Cancellation-Revocation of Permit.

 Basis and Purpose.
-The statutory authority for this regulation includes but is not limited to subsections 44-3-202(1)(b), 44-3-202(2)(I)(A), 44-3-202(2)(a)(I)(E), 44-3-202(2)(a)(I)(R), 44-3-404, 44-5-103, and 44-3-601, C.R.S.
-The purpose of this regulation is to establish general processes and procedures required for the licensing authority to take disciplinary action against a special event permit holder for violations of certain laws, rules, or regulations and against the licensees participating in a special event festival.
+The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(E), C.R.S.
+The purpose of this regulation is to establish general processes and procedures required for the licensing authority to suspend, revoke, or deny future applications of, a special event permit for violations of certain laws, rules, or regulations.